 Nutrition

 Note: This recipe was originally published on 27 January 2020.
-It was updated on 18 April 2021 with new FAQs and tips!
+It was updated on May 22, 2023 with new pictures, FAQs and tips!

 A longtime cacio e pepe fanatic, I can wholeheartedly say that this recipe was the total package: flavorful, light, and the pepper and cheese worked together nicely - no one flavor overpowered my tastebuds.
 So many times you find cacio e pepe recipes that claim to be authentic but have runny sauces that are just too creamy.
 This one was perfect.
 And best of all, the recipe was simple and straightforward.